-Harrow Limmud are excited that with just a month to our event we can announce further information about presenters and other aspects of the evening:
+Harrow Limmud are excited that with just a few weeks to our event we can announce further information about presenters and other aspects of the evening:

 Saturday night 9 March 2019 – 7.15pm – 11pm.